 Letter of Transfer: If you are coming from another Episcopal church, a letter of transfer officially transfers your membership from your former parish to St. Thomas Church.
 Emily Given can help you arrange for this letter.

 Confirmed: If you have been baptized in another denomination, you may consider being confirmed in the Episcopal Church.
 At Confirmation “we express a mature commitment to Christ and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop.”
 Confirmation classes are held every year before the Bishop’s visit to St. Thomas’.
 For youth, Confirmation is held during their eighth grade year.
 Adults may be confirmed at any age.
-Erika Bower can assist you with this important sacrament.

 For all other membership questions, Emily Given will be happy to assist you.
 Her office line is 215-233-3970 x126.